magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_meditation.md

 Doing this you win mastery over yourself.
 If you can’t do it you will be a victim of yourself and continue to be selfish.
 All of us have been selfish in the past.
 This is a defilement which needs to be cut off.
-In the Pāḷi scriptures, giving is called which means bringing happiness to others.
+In the Pāḷi scriptures, giving is called *‘dāna,’* which means bringing happiness to others.
 It is one of those conditions which help to cleanse the mind from defilement.
 Reflect on this and develop it in your practice.

 You may think that practising like this involves hounding yourself, but it doesn’t really.
 Actually it’s hounding craving and the defilements.